quasarframework/quasar/docs/src/pages/vue-components/form.md

   }
   else {
     // oh no, user has filled in
-    // at least an invalid value
+    // at least one invalid value
   }
 })